yeelimtse/cs-245-project/README.md

 Note that here we also need to determine if the input word is a **NOUN** using the method mentioned before.

 ### Entity & Label DataFrame
 To better visualize the results, we created a dataframe for each model's output `(text, label)` pairs.
 The dataframe has three columns, `"Entity", "Label", "Model"`.
 For seed-dictionary, the model will be `"seed"`.
 By concating all dataframes, we then formed a dataframe including the labeling results of all models and our seed-dictionary.
-However, since duplication is inevitable, we need further processing on the concated dataframe. `TODO: `

 ### Use Dict Matching Results to Train
+With the matching results from all models used, we can then generate a training data with the following format.

-TRAIN_DATA = [(text, {"entities": [(start, end, label), ...]})]
+`TRAIN_DATA = [(text, {"entities": [(start, end, label), ...]})]`

+The detailed process is in `training_data_generator.py`

 ---
 ## Step 3: Neural Networks and Typing System Construction